cloudflare/cloudflare-docs/content/cache/how-to/edge-browser-cache-ttl/_index.md

 ## Edge Cache TTL

-Edge Cache TTL (Time to Live) specifies the maximum time to cache a resource in the Cloudflare edge network.
+Edge Cache TTL (Time to Live) specifies the maximum time to cache a resource in the Cloudflare global network.
 Edge Cache TTL is not visible in response headers and the minimum Edge Cache TTL depends on plan type.

 {{<feature-table id="cache.edge_cache_ttl">}}

-For more information on creating page rules, refer to [Create page rules](/cache/how-to/edge-browser-cache-ttl/create-page-rules/).
+For more information on creating page rules (deprecated), refer to [Create page rules](/cache/how-to/edge-browser-cache-ttl/create-page-rules/).

 ## Browser Cache TTL